 It is a strong year for prolific directors helming multiple pilots.
 Scott Ellis is topping the list with three multicamera comedy pilots: ABC’s off-cycle pilot The Manzanis, NBC’s Kari Lizer female buddy comedy and NBC’s Jimmy Fallon male buddy comedy.
 Two veteran multicamera directors, who often juggle multiple pilots, James Burrows and Pamela Fryman, are each directing two this year: CBS’ Greg Malins/Greg Berlanti project & Max Mutchnick and David Kohan’s Partners (Burrows), and CBS’ Friend Me & NBC’ Daddy’s Girls (Fryman).

 While directing two multicamera pilots in one season is not that unusual given the format’s simpler production, helming two single-camera pilots within the same pilot cycle is very unusual.
 And to have three directors helming two single-camera pilots each in one season, as is the case this year, is pretty much unprecedented.
-Jason Winer is directing Fox’s Rebounding and NBC’s 1600 Penn, and Shawn Levi is directing Fox’s Little Brother and ABC’s Mandy Moore comedy.
+Jason Winer is directing Fox’s Rebounding and NBC’s 1600 Penn, Ken Kwapis is directing NBC’s Friday Night Dinner and The Sarah Silverman project, and Shawn Levi is directing Fox’s Little Brother and ABC’s Mandy Moore comedy.

 There are 7 actors who are doing double duty this year, starring in pilots they wrote or co-wrote: Roseanne Barr, Sarah Silverman, Mindy Kaling, Rebel Wilson, Josh Gad, Mike O’Malley and Ben Falcone.
 The last 3 were not originally attached as actors but signed on to star upon request from the networks/studios.